maxhallinan/my-clippings-to-json/README.md

 #### `INPUT_PATH`

-path to input file
+Path to input file.

 #### `OUTPUT_PATH`

-path to output file
+Path to output file.

+File existing at `OUTPUT_PATH` will be overwritten.

 ### Options

 #### `-h, --help`

-show help page
+Show help page.

 #### `-s, --start INTEGER`

-start at line number of input file (default: 1)
+Start at line number of input file (default: 1).

-`INTEGER` should be the first line of the target clipping or the last line of the preceding clipping. if `INTEGER` falls in the middle of a clipping, that clipping will be skipped.
+`INTEGER` should be the first line of the target clipping or the last line of the preceding clipping.
+If `INTEGER` falls in the middle of a clipping, that clipping will be skipped.

-`my_clippings_to_json` writes the last line number to `stdout`. start from this line number each next time.
+`my_clippings_to_json` writes the last line number to `stdout`.
+Next time, start at this line number.